wasabi315/coverage-checking/README.md

-# exhaustiveness-checking-agda
+# coverage-check

-This repository contains an Agda formalization of one the exhaustiveness checking algorithms for pattern matching presented in the paper "Warnings for pattern matching" by Luc Maranget.
+This repository contains an Agda formalisation of one the coverage checking algorithms for pattern matching presented in the paper "Warnings for pattern matching" by Luc Maranget.

 > Luc Maranget.
 2007.
 Warnings for pattern matching.
 J. Funct.
 Programming 17, 3 (May 2007), 387–421. <https://doi.org/10.1017/S0956796807006223>

-Specifically, we formalize the algorithm based on the usefulness checking algorithm $\mathcal{U}_\text{rec}$ presented in Section 3.1.
+Specifically, we formalise the usefulness checking algorithm $\mathcal{U}_\text{rec}$ presented in Section 3.1 and the exhaustiveness checking algorithm built on top of it.
 We prove that a matrix of pattern is indeed exhaustive if the algorithm returns `true`, and there exists a sequence of values that are not covered if the algorithm returns `false`.

 ```agda